LEARNAcademy/syllabus/capstone/schedule.md

 - Discuss actions items for tomorrow

 4:30 - Afternoon standup with the class
+- Product manager shares the overall status of your app.
-- Product manager shares what the team accomplished today and gives a current status report for the state of the application.
+- Design manager shares the current status of the user experience.

 4:45 - Check out with the class